memopemo/BlockDupeGame/player.md

 - Upon throwing, they will enter a phantom thrown state where collision with anything marked as phantom is disabled.

-- While airborne, if the player is currently intersecting with collision marked as phantom, their velocity stays the same, and they are kept in the phantom thrown state until they exit.
+- While airborne, if the player is currently intersecting with collision marked as phantom, their velocity stays the same, and they are kept in the phantom thrown state until they exit, which they will exit a phantom state.

 - As a failsafe, touching a wall will immediately bounce them in the opposite direction they were thrown in, ensuring that they will not get stuck inside the phantom blocks.